-EarthSky’s lunar calendar is a unique and beautiful poster-sized calendar providing the phases of the moon for every day of the year, and noting each month’s new and full moons.
+EarthSky’s lunar calendar is a unique, beautiful poster-sized calendar printed in lush silver on deep blue, providing the phases of the moon for every day of the year, and noting each month’s new and full moons.
 It shows the moon waxing from new to full, and waning from full to new.
-It’s beautiful.
+It’s gorgeous.
 It’s the best gift ever!
 And it’ll help you get in touch with nature.
 What more could you ask?
-Read the 6 tips below and enjoy your moon calendar!
+Read the six tips below and enjoy your moon calendar.

 1. First, get to know your calendar.
 The horizontal row at the top represents months of the year.
 The vertical rows to the right and left give you the date.
 Yep.
 It’s just that simple.